hargoniX/bachelor/thesis/thesis.typ

 In addition to that, we also abstract over the address data type to possibly allow more diverse usage of this trait in other applications if they ever arise.
-The reason that both of the type parameters are implemented as associated types instead of generic ones, is that the specific types are then known at the instances of the trait already.
-This allows us to construct specific error values and do proper computation with the offset in the instance, instead of having to abstract further over error kinds and address manipulation.
+The reason that both of the type parameters are implemented as associated types instead of generic ones, is to improve usability by reducing the required amount of type inference to succeed before finding the trait instances.

 While the majority of the interfaces provided by `pc-hal` could probably be made sufficiently general to fit multiple platforms, they are currently very much designed with the L4 interface